 - 1 lb sliced ham

-- 1 block cheddar cheese extra sharp
+- 1 block cheddar cheese (extra sharp)

 - Aluminum foil

-Preheat oven to 350
+- Preheat oven to 350F

-Slice cheese into thin pieces
+- Slice the cheese into thin pieces, about 1/4″ thick

-Spread on top and bottom of buns
+- Spread a small amount of the butter mixture on the top and bottom buns

-Put 3-4 slices ham on bottom bun
+- Put 3-4 slices ham on bottom bun

-Bake about 20 minutes or until warm and cheese is melted
+- Bake about 20 minutes or until warm and cheese is melted

 - Uncooked sandwiches can be stored in the refrigerator for a few days and cooked as needed.